One of the most often used trading ideas is “support and resistance”.

-Surprisingly, everyone seems to have their own opinion on how support and resistance should be measured.
+Surprisingly, everyone seems to have their own opinion on how S&R should be measured.

 Let’s start with the fundamentals.